MicrosoftDocs/dataexplorer-docs/data-explorer/sample-app-generator-wizard.md

 ## Generate a sample app

 This section describes the wizard in general.
-The options you select depend on what data format you are ingesting, what kind of data source you are ingesting from, and whether you are ingesting into a new or existing table.
+The options you select depend on what data format you're ingesting, what kind of data source you're ingesting from, and whether you're ingesting into a new or existing table.

 The wizard guides you through the following options: